IPSS-INSPIRE Pediatric Simulation Fellowship

 To build future leaders in pediatric simulation

-The International Pediatric Simulation Society (IPSS) promotes multi-disciplinary simulation in all healthcare subspecialties that treat infants and children.
+The International Pediatric Simulation Society (IPSS) and the International Network for Simulation-based Pediatric Innovation, Research, and Education (INSPIRE) promote multi-disciplinary simulation and simulation scholarship in all healthcare subspecialties that treat infants and children.
 IPSS is a global community of pediatricians, neonatologists, pediatric nurses, educators, and other allied health professionals from over 30 countries, all dedicated to improving the care of infants and children worldwide through multi-disciplinary simulation-based education, training, and research.
-We strive to bring the knowledge and skills we have gained to the widest possible audience.
-The International Network for Simulation-based Pediatric Research (INSPIRE) has the mission to improve the delivery of medical care to acutely ill children by answering important research questions pertaining to resuscitation, technical skills, behavioral skills, debriefing and simulation-based education.
-IPSS and INSPIRE created the IPSS-INSPIRE Pediatric Simulation Fellowship to support investigators in their simulation career, exposing them to simulation related experiences and mentorship to broaden horizons, and promote excellence in education and investigative research.
+INSPIRE is a global community of simulation experts, clinicians, educators, investigators, statisticians, human factors researchers, and psychologists who share a common mission of improving the lives of children through healthcare simulation-based research, scholarship, and innovation.
+The IPSS-INSPIRE Pediatric Simulation Fellowship was created to support early career investigators in simulation, exposing them to simulation related experiences and mentorship to broaden horizons, and promote excellence in education and investigative research.

-As part of the IPSS-INSPIRE Pediatric Simulation Fellowship, the fellows will meet bi-monthly using an online meeting platform for networking and to exchange experiences.
-Over the course of the fellowship each simulation fellow will present a Journal club presentation during a teleconference.
+As part of the IPSS-INSPIRE Pediatric Simulation Fellowship, the fellows will meet every two months using an online meeting platform for networking and to exchange experiences.

 I am a UK-trained Neonatologist working in Starship NICU in Auckland, New Zealand.
 I am a member of the Douglas Starship Simulation faculty and lead the simulation programmer in NICU.
 My key simulation interests include education, communication and patient safety.
 I have been an active member of IPSS since 2011, member of the Education Committee since 2012, am a past Co-Chair of the Education Committee (2017-2018) and a current member of the Board of Directors.
 In collaboration with others, I established the IPSS-INSPIRE Fellowship in 2018 and am on the working group leading this initiative.
 My vision for IPSS is to continue to support collaborative knowledge sharing and research development in the pediatric and perinatal simulation community.
 My wish for IPSS is to see an increasing number of non-physician members and to support and develop the ability of those still at the early stage of simulation.